Tomašnica

 Tomašnica is a small village in the Republic of Croatia, in Karlovac County.
-It is located on the left bank of the Dobra river in region called Gornje (Upper) Pokuplje, ten kilometres from Karlovac in the direction of Netretić.
-It belongs to municipality of Ozalj; population 158 (census 2011).
+It is located on the left bank of the Dobra river in a region called Gornje (Upper) Pokuplje, about 10 km from Karlovac towards Netretić.
+It belongs to the municipality of Ozalj and has a population of 158 (as of the 2011 census).

+Population

+In 2021, Tomašnica had a population of 138.

 Characteristics

-Tomašnica is place of beautiful nature (hills, forests, vineyards, creeks and springs) and hospitable people.
-Tomašnica suffered a lot in World War II when 41 men died in war.
-Tomašnica is connected with village Zadobarje by a wooden bridge and children go to school in Zadobarje.
-People in Croatia and around Netretić are often called Brajci.
-In Tomašnica and that region of Croatia people talk with mixture of all three Croatian dialects and this mixed dialect is called brajski govor or govor ozaljskog književnog kruga.
-Many Tomaščani (people from Tomašnica) today live in Australia, Canada and some other countries in the world.
-They come back to Croatia during the summer to visit its fatherland.
+Tomašnica is a village in Karlovac County, Croatia, known for its natural surroundings—hills, forests, vineyards, creeks, and springs—and its hospitable people.
+During World War II 41 residents of Tomašnica lost their lives.
+The village is connected to the neighboring village of Zadobarje by a wooden bridge.

+People from the area around Netretić are often referred to as Brajci.
+In Tomašnica and the surrounding region, locals speak a mixture of all three Croatian dialects, a mixed dialect known as brajski govor or govor ozaljskog književnog kruga.

+Many Tomaščani (people from Tomašnica) now live abroad, particularly in Australia and Canada, and many return to Croatia during the summer to visit their homeland.